martinRenou/ToonChess/README.md

 Developing the IA would have been to much work, and it wasn't the purpose of this project.
 I chose to use Stockfish for that.
 Stockfish runs in a subprocess, and communicates with the GUI using the UCI protocol.

 ### Meshes
-Meshes have been created on [Blender](https://www.blender.org/) and exported under ".obj" file format.
+I created meshes on [Blender](https://www.blender.org/) and exported them under ".obj" file format.